-This drink was “inspired” by yet another pinterest drink, with no lineage to speak of the Icicle.
+This drink was “inspired” by yet another pinterest drink, with no lineage to speak of.
 Frankly, I’m not even sure if the person who first pinned it even bothered to make the drink.
 It has very little interest, no real depth of flavor, just a trio of trick ingredients.
-Honestly, there is no reason to really even make this drink, unless you want to improve on it, which would be say to do.
+Honestly, there is no reason to really even make this drink, unless you want to improve on it, which would be easy to do.
 A little citrus would do a lot to help this one, but we are going to make it as described, sort of.
 I did not change the ingredients, though it needs some help, but I did mess with the proportions as the original was nearly undrinkable.

 I am pretty over this winter weather.
 I honestly don’t mind the temperatures, I have jackets, love gloves and look amazing in a scarf, but I am sick and tired of this ice and snow.
 At first it is pretty and peaceful and all that, but after a week, I am done with it.
 I like to go and these ice covered roads leading to places that aren’t open anyway are getting to me.
 Still, we are keeping our spirits up, trying to stay productive.
 I am sure that drinking blue cocktails at 10 AM will help us get a lot done today.
 I think the boy and I are going to build another set of shelves after discovering that the set we built to hold all the cocktail glasses yesterday pretty well handled the tiki portion of the collection.
 There is more space, we have more wood, we have the skills and the tools, if we can overcome our apathy, there is nothing that can stop us.
 I guess I will go have another cup of coffee, drag on my barn clothes and go back out into our frozen wasteland to prove the cold never bothered me anyway.
 Stay safe, stay hydrated and stay sane, my friends.